-To become a Volunteer Firefighter, please download and fill out the Employment Application - 2 Page PDF.
+To become a Volunteer Firefighter, please download and fill out the Employment Application48.94 KB.
 Return in person or by mail to:

 Kentfield Fire Protection District